 I chose Baker because they had such a detailed, laid-out plan for me.
 It got me working as a nurse, and their goal is to see everyone off and working.
 Baker faculty are very prepared professionals.
 I felt like they set me up for success.

-Graduates from the accredited programs, at either location, will be able to sit for the national certification examination for occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
-A felony conviction or certain misdemeanors may affect a graduate’s ability to sit for the NBCOT Certification examination or attain state license.
-For further information on these limitations, contact NBCOT.
-After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA) and may apply for licensure in the state of Michigan.
+After you graduate, you’ll be able to sit for the national certification exam administered by the National Board for Certification in Occupational Therapy (NBCOT).
+A felony conviction may affect your ability to sit for the NBCOT examination or attain state licensure.

 At the end of this program, graduates will demonstrate readiness for the NBCOT exam.